mageni/.github/profile/README.md

 Mageni is an important open source contribution to the upstream projects as it provides a moderm web interface and EDA which was really missing to the open source community.

 ## Legal, Copyrights, DMCA, and Fair Use
-You are probably reading this because you want to use the code, but you have questions about its license.
+You are probably reading this because you want to use the code, but you have questions about its license and your legal rights.
 The DMCA is a U.S. federal law and the Copyrights is a bundle of statutory rights created by the U.S. Congress.
 So here is some background information for you to consider from the perspective of U.S. law.

 ### What's a Copyright?
 Copyright is a bundle of statutory <a href="https://www.law.cornell.edu/uscode/text/17/106">rights</a> created by U.S. Congress.